A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM: Design of Chaos System for Exception-Handling

 \chaosmachine works on arbitrary software written in Java, no manual change is required in the code.
 To use \chaosmachine, the application is deployed in production as usual, \chaosmachine is attached to it in an automated manner, in observation mode by default.
 Optionally, developers can also feed \chaosmachine with manually-written hypotheses.
+The controller of \chaosmachine, described in \autoref{sec:chaosController}, determines what must be done for perturbation and monitoring according to the current mode.